SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/resource_overview.md

 # Campus Cluster Resource Overview
-SIUE's general use high-performance computing cluster, CC, has over 15 compute nodes available for users to run their jobs on.
+SIUE's general use high-performance computing cluster, campus, has over 15 compute nodes available for users to run their jobs on.

 For general SIUE system specifications, see our [Getting Started](user_guides/hpc_basics/getting_started.md) page.